googleads/googleads-mobile-flutter/samples/admob/native_template_example/README.md

 # native_template_example

-An example project that demonstrates loading and showing native ads using native tempalates.
+An example project that demonstrates loading and showing native ads using native templates.

 ## Always test with test ads